EI-CoreBioinformatics/minos/README.md

 `minos configure` takes as input a set of configuration files:

-1. **list_file** A tab-separated file describing the set of transcript models for the run described in Section transcript_model_info.
-The files with the transcript models need to be soft-linked into the project directory.
+1. **list_file** A tab-separated file describing the set of transcript models.
+An example file is provided here [list.txt](data/list.txt).
+A detailed description for each column header can be found here - [Mikado list file format](https://mikado.readthedocs.io/en/stable/Usage/Configure/#input-annotation-files)
 2. **scoring_template** A yaml file containing the scoring settings.
-This can be copied from the minos repo (minos/etc/scoring_template.yaml) and modified if required.
+This can be copied from the minos repo [minos/etc/scoring_template.yaml](minos/etc/scoring_template.yaml) and modified if required.
 There is no need to add in the external metrics and scoring sections as this will be done automatically by minos configure!
 3. **genome_reference** A fasta file containing the genome reference.
 This should be softlinked instead of copied.
-4. **external_metrics_configuration** A Mikado configuration file (e.g. https://github.com/EI-CoreBioinformatics/mikado/blob/master/sample_data/plant_external.yaml)
+4. **external_metrics_configuration** A Mikado configuration file (e.g. [sample_data/plant_external.yaml](https://github.com/EI-CoreBioinformatics/mikado/blob/master/sample_data/plant_external.yaml))
 5. **external_metrics** A tab-separated file describing the metrics data to be used in the minos run.
-The column descriptions can be found in Section metrics_info.
+The column descriptions can be found in [Section metrics_info](#metrics-info).
 6. **configuration** A yaml file with parameters to control minos run.
-This can be obtained from the minos repo (https://github.com/EI-CoreBioinformatics/minos/blob/master/etc/minos_config.yaml).
+This can be obtained from the minos repo ([minos/etc/minos_config.yaml](minos/etc/minos_config.yaml)).

 After these input files have been generated/obtained, `minos configure` can be run.
 Items 1,2,3 from the above list are positional arguments, items 4,5,6 are optional.
 [TBC!]